AI Laws in Arkansas (AR)

 Arkansas's non-legislation on AI means the Arkansas Attorney General office has discretion to apply Personal Information Protection Act (Ark.
 Code sec.
 4-110-101) to AI-driven consumer harms as they arise.

-Arkansas's regulatory posture on AI is silence rather than permission: arkansas legislature adjourned 2025 session without passing ai legislation; monitoring neighboring texas traiga.
+Arkansas's regulatory posture on AI is silence rather than permission: arkansas enacted several narrow ai laws in its 2025 session — ai-content ownership (act 927 / hb 1876), public-entity ai-use policies (act 848 / hb 1958), and ai-generated-csam criminalization (act 977 / hb 1877) — but no comprehensive ai statute; it also tracks neighboring texas traiga.
 Personal Information Protection Act (Ark.
 Code sec.
 4-110-101); no AI-specific rule provides the residual framework.
 Operators across sectors in Arkansas watch federal signals first.

 Federal law still governs Cross-Sector AI in Arkansas primarily through FTC Section 5 (15 USC 45) and NIST AI RMF 1.0.
-Adjacent federal authorities include Gramm-Leach-Bliley Act (GLBA) / NIST Cybersecurity Framework (15 U.S.C. § 6801-6809; NIST CSF 2.0); California Consumer Privacy Act (CCPA) / California Privacy Rights Act (CPRA) (CA Civil Code §§ 1798.100-1798.199); General Data Protection Regulation (GDPR) (for EU users) (EU Regulation 2016/679).
+Adjacent federal authorities include Gramm-Leach-Bliley Act (GLBA) / NIST Cybersecurity Framework (15 U.S.C. § 6801-6809; NIST CSF 2.0); General Data Protection Regulation (GDPR) (for EU users) (EU Regulation 2016/679); Section 508 / ADA Title III (Digital Accessibility) (29 U.S.C. § 794(d); 42 U.S.C. § 12181).
 Gramm-Leach-Bliley Act (GLBA) / NIST Cybersecurity Framework (enforced by Federal Trade Commission; NIST) applies to saas platforms handling personal/financial data via ai must implement nist csf security standards: identify, protect, detect, respond, recover.
 Penalty exposure: ftc civil penalties up to $100,000/violation; private litigation for data breaches.
 FTC Operation AI Comply (Sep 2024) targeted five companies across sectors.

-Three neighboring regimes create compounding exposure: Texas (TRAIGA — Texas Responsible AI Governance Act, penalty Varies by violation type), Oklahoma (AI Study Committee, penalty TBD), and Tennessee (ELVIS Act — AI Voice/Likeness, penalty Civil damages).
+Three neighboring regimes create compounding exposure: Texas (TRAIGA — Texas Responsible AI Governance Act (HB 149, 2025), penalty AG-enforced (no private right of action); up to $100,000 per uncurable violation + $40,000/day), Oklahoma (AI Study Committee, penalty TBD), and Tennessee (ELVIS Act — AI Voice/Likeness, penalty Civil damages).
 Multi-state Cross-Sector operators headquartered in Arkansas default to the strictest stack.

 The federal and neighboring-state framework that governs your AI operations.
-Cross-Sector operators in Arkansas operate under a federal-dominant framework anchored by FTC Section 5 (15 USC 45) and NIST AI RMF 1.0, with adjacent authorities Gramm-Leach-Bliley Act (GLBA) / NIST Cybersecurity Framework (15 U.S.C. § 6801-6809; NIST CSF 2.0); California Consumer Privacy Act (CCPA) / California Privacy Rights Act (CPRA) (CA Civil Code §§ 1798.100-1798.199); General Data Protection Regulation (GDPR) (for EU users) (EU Regulation 2016/679).
+Cross-Sector operators in Arkansas operate under a federal-dominant framework anchored by FTC Section 5 (15 USC 45) and NIST AI RMF 1.0, with adjacent authorities Gramm-Leach-Bliley Act (GLBA) / NIST Cybersecurity Framework (15 U.S.C. § 6801-6809; NIST CSF 2.0); General Data Protection Regulation (GDPR) (for EU users) (EU Regulation 2016/679); Section 508 / ADA Title III (Digital Accessibility) (29 U.S.C. § 794(d); 42 U.S.C. § 12181).
 FTC Operation AI Comply (Sep 2024) targeted five companies across sectors.
 The practical risk they have to price in is cross-sector FTC Section 5 exposure and state UDAP liability, and the bellwether signal to monitor is NIST AI RMF 1.0 (Jan 2023) is cited as the federal baseline across 30+ agency guidance documents.
-Texas -- TRAIGA — Texas Responsible AI Governance Act sets the de-facto regional floor.
-Arkansas legislature adjourned 2025 session without passing AI legislation; monitoring neighboring Texas TRAIGA.
+Texas -- TRAIGA — Texas Responsible AI Governance Act (HB 149, 2025) sets the de-facto regional floor.
+Arkansas enacted several narrow AI laws in its 2025 session — AI-content ownership (Act 927 / HB 1876), public-entity AI-use policies (Act 848 / HB 1958), and AI-generated-CSAM criminalization (Act 977 / HB 1877) — but no comprehensive AI statute; it also tracks neighboring Texas TRAIGA.
 Use this as a starting point; sector pages on this site go deeper into industry-specific obligations.

 With 11-50 employees you can justify a half-time compliance lead and part-time external counsel on retainer.
 Small-stage Cross-Sector operators should deploy a named compliance lead, formal AI inventory, quarterly bias spot-checks, and a documented escalation path, with semi-annual internal audit with annual external review and ownership resting with a designated AI compliance lead reporting to the CEO. small-business budgets ($50K-$250K) justify a compliance lead plus a GRC tool such as Credo AI, Fairly, or Holistic AI.
 For Cross-Sector specifically, the sharpest exposure to manage is cross-sector FTC Section 5 exposure and state UDAP liability.
 Given Arkansas's concentration in agricultural technology, retail logistics, and financial services, crop-monitoring algorithms, Walmart-supplier analytics, and regional bank credit models deserve priority in your AI inventory.